linsalrob/pbj_placer/README.md

 to parse the jplace file and create (a) the tree for itol (sharks_stingray.nwk), and (b) a list of all the metagenome reads and the positions those mapto the tree (sharks_stingray.placements) that we will use in subsequent commands.

+This step requires access to the [SQLite3 taxnomy database](https://github.com/linsalrob/EdwardsLab/tree/master/taxon) that is an interface to NCBI taxonomy.
+We use that database to figure out our taxonomic level.

 ## Step two, create our classifications